juliajansson/haskellbeginner/lesson1.md

     let   area r = pi*r^2   in  let areas = map area [1,2..10]   in   map round areas

-#Wishful thinking

-When solving problems it is very often convenient to use the principle of "wishful thinking": when solving P, try to come up with simpler problems Q, R and S which (when solved) make P easy to solve.
-Then just describe the solution of P in terms of the solutions of Q, R, and
-S. If done right this reduces the complexity of the top level problem quite a bit.
-When the top level is done the next step is to solve the smaller problems.
-We often need to split (some of) them up too and so on.
-(It also happens that we fail and have to try again from the start, but then one has usually learned something along the way which helps in splitting the problem up in a different way.)

-As an example take P = sorting a list.
-Then an example could be
-* Q = split the list into smaller parts (call them left and right)
-* R = sort the left and right parts
-* S = merge the two (now sorted) parts into a sorted final result.

-In Haskell a "problem" is often just the type of a function.
-And a solution is some (well-behaved) function of that type.

-#The Haskell calculator: ghci
+#For next time: The Haskell calculator: ghci

-We have used tryhaskell.org for now, but as homework for next time please install haskell-platform which gives you access to Haskell also off-line.
+We have used https://tryhaskell.org/ for now, but as homework for next time please install https://www.haskell.org/platform/ which gives you access to Haskell also off-line.

-(More to be filled in)
+Installing software can be difficult if you're not used to it so try to find some local helper or ask on the course mailing list.